gbolly/tempoChat/README.md

     export DB_PASSWORD=<your-database-password>
     export DB_PORT=<your-database-port>
     ```
+    The SECRET_KEY has a default value in case you decide not to generate a new one.
+However, this is not encouraged as it is less secured.

     > **__NOTE__**: You can generate and copy a secret key(`SECRET_KEY`) for the django app by opening a django shell `python manage.py shell` and running;